sbwoodside/dundasvalleyorchestra.ca/concerts/index.md

 Admission is free.
 DVO gratefully accepts donations, and tax receipts are provided for donations of $10 or more.
 DVO is comprised of talented amateur musicians from the Hamilton area.
 The venue is wheelchair accessible.
 Please remember that St. Paul’s is a fragrance-free facility.
 {: .notice--info}

-***

-## UPCOMING CONCERTS

-### Symphonic Spotlight

-#### Sunday, May 26, 2024 at 3pm at 3pm at [St. Paul's United Church](http://www.stpaulsdundas.com), 29 Park St. W., Dundas (corner of Cross and Park Streets)

-Enjoy a concert that will spotlight many of the DVO’s wonderful musicians including clarinetist Michael Westwood on Spohr’s Clarinet Concerto #1.
-We will also present our Student Composer Competition winning piece and Schumann’s Symphony No. 4.

-***

-## PAST CONCERTS

-## Concerts of the 2023-2024 Season

 ### Requiem